What Are Apartment Amenities? (Including 8 Must-Haves)

 Are Apartment Amenities Free?

-What Are Community Amenities in an Apartment?
+What Are Community Amenities?

+Community amenities are shared amenities that landlords offer to all residents of the building or property.
 However, some buildings partner with nearby businesses, like gyms, to offer complimentary memberships.
 Here are some community amenities to look for in your apartment search.

 • Playground